apastel/ytmusic-deleter/README.md

 ## Setup
 1. Install [Python](https://www.python.org/downloads/).
 Make sure it is available on your PATH.
-1. Run `pip install ytmusic-deleter`.
-Use a virtual environment if you're familiar with the process.
-If not, it's fine.
+1. Open a command prompt and type `pip install ytmusic-deleter`.
+Use a [virtual environment](https://virtualenv.pypa.io/en/latest/) if you're familiar with the process.
-1. Obtain your YTMusic cookie and paste it into `ytmusic_deleter/headers_auth.json` in the spot indicated.
-To obtain your cookie use the instructions from the [ytmusicapi docs](https://ytmusicapi.readthedocs.io/en/latest/setup.html) under "Copy authentication headers".
-Your cookie should be a very long line of text that starts with "VISITOR_INFO".
-Don't share your cookie with me or anyone else.
+1. Run ytmusic-deleter by simply entering `ytmusic-deleter` at the command line.
+1. The first time you run ytmusic-deleter, you will be asked to paste your request headers from Firefox.
+This allows ytmusic-deleter to make requests against your music library.
+To copy your request headers follow the instructions from the [ytmusicapi docs](https://ytmusicapi.readthedocs.io/en/latest/setup.html) under "Copy authentication headers".
+1. Press `Enter` after pasting the headers, then press Ctrl-D to continue.
+The next time you run ytmusic-deleter, it will reuse your headers from the `headers_auth.json` file that it generated.

 # Usage
-After running the above setup steps, Type `ytmusic-deleter` to see the usage information.
+Type `ytmusic-deleter` to see the usage information.
 There are currently three commands available:

 `delete-uploads`:&nbsp;&nbsp;&nbsp;&nbsp;Delete all tracks that you have uploaded to your YT Music library.